roicort/MetaZoo/docs/src/index.md

 <img src="assets/logo.svg" alt="MetaZoo Logo" width="200" />

-MetaZoo is a Python library for evolutionary algorithms and gym environments for biological simulations.
+A zoo of metaheuristic algorithms for optimization (please do not feed them).
+It includes genetic algorithms, evolutionary strategies, and other evolutionary operators, as well as biological utilities and custom gym environments.

 ## Features
 - Genetic algorithms and evolutionary operators